Mason Jones (fighter): Ultimate Fighting Championship

-Jones made his UFC debut against faced Mike Davis at UFC on ESPN: Magny vs. Chiesa on 20 January 2021.
+Jones made his UFC debut against Mike Davis at UFC on ESPN: Magny vs. Chiesa on 20 January 2021.
 He lost a close fight via unanimous decision.
 He earned a Fight of the Night bonus for his performance.

 Jones faced Alan Patrick on 5 June 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
 In the second round, after being poked in the eye accidentally by Jones, Patrick was unable to continue and the bout was declared a No Contest.

 A rematch with Patrick was scheduled for 23 October 2021 at UFC Fight Night: Costa vs. Vettori.
 However, Patrick withdrew from bout and he was replaced by newcomer David Onama.
 Jones won the fight via unanimous decision.

 Jones faced Ľudovít Klein, replacing Ignacio Bahamondes, on 23 July 2022 at UFC Fight Night: Blaydes vs. Aspinall.
 He lost the fight via unanimous decision.

 In September 2022, it was reported that Jones had fought out his contract and elected not to re-sign with the organization.

+Return to Cage Warriors

+Returning to Cage Warriors, Jones faced Claudio Ribeiro on 29 July 2023 at Cage Warriors 158, winning the bout via TKO stoppage in the first round.

+Jones faced Yann Liasse on 14 October 2023 at Cage Warriors 161, defeating him via TKO stoppage in the second round.

+Jones faced Bryce Logan on 23 February 2024 at Cage Warriors 166, winning via TKO stoppage in the second round.

+Jones faced Michael Pagani on 25 July 2024 at Cage Warriors 175, defeating him via unanimous decision.

+Return to UFC

+After four successive wins away from the promotion, on 23 February 2025, it was reported that Jones had re-signed to the UFC with a four-fight contract.

+Jones faced Jeremy Stephens on 3 May 2025 at UFC on ESPN 67.
+He won the fight by unanimous decision.

+Jones faced Bolaji Oki on 6 September 2025, at UFC Fight Night 258.
+He won the fight by technical knockout via elbows in the second round.
+This fight earned him his first Performance of the Night award.

+Grappling career

+Jones was scheduled to compete against Nathaniel Wood in a superfight at Polaris 27 on 23 March 2024.
+However, for unknown reasons, the bout did not take place.